bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-exp-mcast-hello-seqno:
 : Expected multicast Hello sequence number of next Hello to be received from this neighbor.
-If multicast Hello messages are not expected, or processing of multicast messages is not enabled, this MUST be 0.
+If multicast Hello packets are not expected, or processing of multicast packets is not enabled, this MUST be 0.
   This is a 16-bit unsigned integer.

 babel-exp-ucast-hello-seqno:
 : Expected unicast Hello sequence number of next
   Hello to be received from this neighbor.
-If unicast Hello messages are not expected, or processing of unicast messages is not enabled, this MUST be 0.
+If unicast Hello packets are not expected, or processing of unicast packets is not enabled, this MUST be 0.
   This is a 16-bit unsigned integer.